Let’s face it — marijuana facts are just pure fun.

 Either way, weed facts are one of the most fun ways to spice up your day and bring an influx of instant happiness.
 To aid you in that, I went over all cannabis facts I could possibly find online and came up with a filtered list.

 Here are 12 marijuana facts that are guaranteed to make you smile (well, smirk, at least).

 We’re kicking this one off with our beloved Canada.

-Marijuana is one of the most used substances in Canada, with as much as 44% Canadians trying it at least once.
+Marijuana is one of the most used substances in Canada, with as many as 44% Canadians trying it at least once.
 The numbers for regular users vary across the provinces and Nunavut is leading the way with 43%.

 Who knows, in a few years we’ll maybe even swap maple for cannabis leaf.
-Joke alert.

 There are numerous countries who have already experienced increased revenue streams from legalizing cannabis.
 And according to this Cato study, marijuana legalization guarantees dramatic budgetary effects — billions and billions of dollars a year.

 This revenue would come from saving on government expenditures for enforcing prohibitions and, most importantly, on tax.
 If cannabis was to be legalized in the entire US for example, it would yield roughly $8,7 billion in annual tax revenue.